 After 4 years, Berny was assigned back to the UK and appointed Vocations Director.
 As part of this role, Berny was responsible for the organisation of school ‘mission weeks’ to encourage evangelisation amongst local young people.
 In 1981 he was assigned on mission to Taiwan which was a total contrast to the ministry that he had become accustomed to in the UK.
 He spent 18 months in language school before joining a Taiwanese speaking parish.
 Unable to reach fluency in the Chinese language(s) and struggling to communicate with the parishioners, he returned home to Britain in 1984.
 After a short renewal course he was assigned to support mission education and promote mission awareness in parishes throughout the UK.

 In 1988, Britain became a region within SSC and he was appointed as Director, a challenge he enjoyed.
 Developing ministries in the region with limited personnel presented various problems which an enthusiastic group of Columbans took on with vision and energy.
 With a history of mission promotion in the UK they continued to develop the ‘fund raising/ mission awareness’ aspect of the regional task which became the main ‘fund raising’ region in SSC with the help of an efficient office system and the ‘men on the road’.

 Berny spent a 2nd term as Director from 1998- 2004.
 He spent time overseas in Australia supporting Mission Education from 2007-2010 and has also undertaken parish ministry in the diocese of Shrewsbury.
 In 2012, Berny was asked to be the House Manager of the Solihull residence in Britain.
-Recently retired from the positon of House Manager, Berny still maintains pastoral contacts with is home parish in Manchester and continues to support the diocese with regular supplies and various other pastoral involvement.
+In November 2021, Berny was appointed Vice Director of the region of Britain working alongside Fr.
+John Boles as Regional Director.